 - It didn't turn out so awkward after all.
 The friend understood why Mike's friend went to Canada, told Archie that he didn't like the war, and would've like to have Christmas dinner with the guy.
 Archie was the one who felt and looked foolish.

-- Neelix's backstory in Star Trek: Voyager included this.
-He was a conscientious objector to the war between the Talaxians and the Haakonians, and went into hiding to avoid the Talaxian draft.
+- Neelix's backstory in Star Trek: Voyager included this, as seen in "Jetrel".
+He was afraid to die in the war (though he tried to convince himself he was a conscientious objector) between the Talaxians and the Haakonians, and went into hiding to avoid the Talaxian draft.
 Then the Haakonians used a WMD on Talax's inhabited moon Rinax, an event that was basically Hiroshima Recycled IN SPACE!.
 Talax surrendered the next day.

 - Community mentions that Pierce moved to Canada to sit out the Vietnam War.

 - Hyde's father on That '70s Show mentions he was a "conscientious Canadian" during the Vietnam War.

 - Subverted on Border Security: Canada's Front Line.
 A Korean man arrives in Canada to study.
 A CBSA agent suspects he's trying to hide out to avoid military service.
 It's eventually cleared up he was planning to apply as a Combat Medic, which took several months to process, so he's cleared to enter Canada, albeit with the caution he could only stay for six months in a year without a visa.